jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-insert.md

 The script xmlcomplete.vim, provided through the autoload mechanism, has the xmlcomplete#GetLastOpenTag() function which can be used in XML files to get the name of the last open tag (b:unaryTagsStack has to be defined):

         :echo xmlcomplete#GetLastOpenTag("b:unaryTagsStack")

-## 8. Insert mode commands inserting
+## 8. Insert Mode Commands Inserting

 The following commands can be used to insert new text into the buffer.